Designer023/development-guidelines/01_css.md

     .my-main-thing .my-sub-thing .my-space .my-thing { … }

-NEVER hook styles onto an #ID...EVER.
+Do not include one or mote #ID's in your selectors...EVER.
 [It’s too specific](http://cssguidelin.es/#ids-in-css).
-You can still use an #ID for hooking javascript but styles can’t be attached.
+Use #ID with javascript ... but not styles.

+So you like namespacing with #ID's?
+Cool...namespacing is good, just do it with a class instead.

 **Yes**